Snacklemore/PS4NameTags/README.md

 # PS4NameTags
-NameTags  for DayZ, as they are used on PlayStation4 -Configurable Centerpoint, or  Anchor, to  meaure player distance from.
+NameTags  for DayZ, as they are used on PlayStation4
+- Configurable Centerpoint, or  Anchor, to  meaure player distance from.
--Configurable distance to stop nametag from showing up.
+- Configurable distance to stop nametag from showing up.

 #Setting Up
 For the NameTags to work properly you need to assign a few variables inside you init.c on your server.